LottieAnning/LIFE4136_rotation3/README.md

 * Runs faststructure on the data and produces csv files for K values 2-4 in a format acceptable by the structure plot website

 NOTE
-If you want to change the populations used you will have to change the pops used in line 61, 100 and 161
+If you want to change the populations used you will have to change the pops used in lines 57, 93 and 148

 After running, download the csv files from the /final_omicsspeaks_output directory and upload them to structure plot: http://omicsspeaks.com/strplot2/

 ![Structure Plot](Figures/final_fs.png)

 After preliminary testing, the populations SWB, GYE, TEM, SCT, LOI, PIL and SCB were removed as too many pure lyrata skewed the plot as there was only one pure arenosa in comparison.
+If you wish to adjust this change the populations on lines 57, 93 and 148.
 Some of the removed populations weren't fully pure lyrata however due to having a low percentage of arenosa genes, aren't likely to be allopolyploids.
 SCT and TEM were removed and PEK kept as they are closely related so one population surfices to represent the others.
 This package is not fully reliable as the data had to be filtered slightly to produce a worthy plot.

 The plot is at k = 2, with KEH (far left) plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).

-## Allele Frequency Spectrum
+## 7. Allele Frequency Spectrum

 <a name="allele_frequency_spectrum"></a>